zftang/MachineClassifer_BiasMitigation_beta/README.md

 python MachineClassifer_BiasMitigation.py
 ```

 The results for the UCIAdult dataset can be found in the 'Result/UCIAdult' folder.
 Specifically, the figure below shows the attributes' distance to origin along iterations of bias mitigation, with a threshold value $\epsilon=0.005$.
+To reproduce the results or modify the parameters used, you can change the values in the params.py file.
+Please refer to the file for detailed explanations of each parameter.

 ![](https://github.com/zftang/MachineClassifer_BiasMitigation_beta/blob/main/Result/UCIAdult/distance2origin_0.005.png)